 Eligibility for bankruptcy protection varies depending on the chapter under which an individual or business seeks to file.
 Both personal and financial circumstances determine who qualifies for this debt relief option.

 Individuals, partnerships, corporations, and other business entities may file for Chapter 7 bankruptcy, regardless of solvency status or debt amount.
 For individuals seeking Chapter 7 protection, passing the means test is essential.
 This test compares the debtor’s average monthly income over the previous six months to their state’s median income for similarly sized households.
-Those with incomes below their state’s median automatically qualify, while those with higher incomes must demonstrate insufficient disposable income to repay unsecured creditors.
+Those with incomes below their state’s median are generally not subject to the means-test presumption of abuse, but other eligibility requirements still apply.
+Those with higher incomes must complete additional calculations to determine whether a presumption of abuse arises.

 Essential for all bankruptcy types is the credit counseling requirement.
 Every individual debtor must complete credit counseling from an approved agency within 180 days before filing.
 Failure to fulfill this requirement results in case dismissal, though exceptions exist in emergency situations or when approved agencies are unavailable.